Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Introduction

-We give combinatorial algorithms based on the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD) for several one-sided and two-sided models defined in \cite{HV-NBMM}.
-We solve our model for non-bipartite matching markets using CGD.
+Our fast, combinatorial\footnote{We use the term ``combinatorial'' in the same sense as Schrijver \cite{Sch-book}, i.e., the algorithm does not use an LP or convex program solver.} algorithms are based on the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD); we solve our non-bipartite matching market model using CGD only.
 In every case, we study not only the Fisher but also the Arrow-Debreu version; the latter is also called the exchange version.
-Unlike the difficulty of generalizing HZ to the Arrow-Debreu setting, for Nash bargaining formulations this generalization is fairly easy, since the disagreement utility encodes, in a natural way, the utility of the initial endowment of each agent.
+Unlike the difficulty of generalizing HZ to the exchange setting, Nash bargaining readily lends itself to this extension, since the disagreement utility encodes, in a natural way, the utility of the initial endowment of each agent.